 Ayat 2-15: Zechariah and John

 The one thing that the Quran’s nativity story shares with Luke’s is that it begins with the conception of John the Baptist.
-When Zechariah prays to God for a child, we know it is because he fears his heirs (ayah 5) who can inherit from himself and from the family of Jacob.
+When Zechariah prays to God for a child, we learn it is because he fears his heirs (ayah 5) who can inherit from himself and from the family of Jacob.
 The callback to patriarch Jacob does suggest that Zechariah is concerned about religious leadership.
-Anyone who would be an heir to Zechariah would be a biological heir to Jacob –that’s part and parcel of Judaism– so we can suspect that Zechariah is more concerned about religious leadership.
+Anyone who would be an heir to Zechariah would be a biological heir to Jacob –that’s part and parcel of Judaism– so it must be Jacob’s religious legacy and not biological heritage that is being referenced.
 Zechariah leads the community prayers, demonstrating that he is a religious leader, but we don’t know the scope or relevance of Zechariah’s ministry.
 And just as we don’t know Zechariah’s importance, so we neither know what significance John will hold in the Quran, as there has been no description of his ministry’s nature or function.
 Indeed, would Muslims even call him John “the Baptist”?
 What does baptism mean to Muslims?

 Ayat 16-40: The Nativity